geophile/marcel/README.md

 With spawn multiprocessing supported, MacOS support should now be possible.
 Watch this space for information on MacOS support.

+*Late update: Marcel is now working on MacOS!*

 Marcel
 ======